ansible/ansible-language-server/doc/development.md

 ## Setting up development environment

+A demo of the setup can be found [on youtube](https://youtu.be/LsvWsX7Mbo8).

 It is recommended to work on the forked copy of this repository from your github account to raise pull requests.

 ```code